 Exhibiting the Mandorla Art Award 2026: 9-30 May

-The entries are in and the judges have shortlisted 42 finalists out of more than 250 submissions from across Australia.
-Out of these finalists, $63,000 will be awarded in prize money during an exhibition held at Holmes à Court Gallery, Douglas Street Gooyaman, West Perth from 9-30 May.
-For this award, artists were invited to respond to the theme: What is Truth?
+The entries are in and the judges have shortlisted 42 finalists from over 250 submissions submitted by artists all across Australia.
+The Mandorla Art Award is supported by a wonderful group of sponsors, donors and patrons whose partnership ensures that Mandorla can contribute to the cultural life of Australia through the creative responses of Australia’s artists. $63,000 will be awarded in prize money during an exhibition held at Holmes à Court Gallery @ no.10, Gooyaman West Perth from 9-30 May.
+The 2026 Mandorla Award invited artists to respond to the theme: What is Truth?
 “I was afraid, because I was naked: and I hid myself” – Genesis 3:10.

 Having viewed the works of the finalists, the Chairperson of the Mandorla Art Award Committee Angela McCarthy commented, “This Award has shown some extraordinary and challenging interpretations of ‘what is truth?’ with reference to Genesis 3:10.
 I am amazed at the diversity produced by notable artists from around Australia.”